If you're visiting or new to Canberra, find out about public transport options including active travel, buses and light rail.

 - holding your child’s hand when assisting them to get on and off public transport

-- keeping children seated and close to you when waiting for and when on board
+- keeping children close to you when waiting for services and when on board

 - folding down the pram and carrying or assisting your child on and off board